Chapter 32 : 31- Murder Most Wanted

 “I’ve never seen anything like it.”
 He said, examining the fire with a curious look on his face.
 “Fiendfyre is unaffected by most spells but to actually latch on to and feed off protective enchantments, it’s incredible.”
 He then turned back to Harry.

 “The counter-curse for normal Fiendfyre is tricky enough, I can’t imagine what you’d need to do for this.
 If you were to ask me, I don’t think Selwyn would’ve had anything to do with it.
-Although, Marius Yvault always was originally crafty when it came to traps.”
+Although, if I remember correctly, Marius Yvault always was originally crafty when it came to traps.”
 Harry looked out of the room towards the next set of cells but Nolan answered the question that had flared in Harry’s mind.
 “With the exception of Marius, I doubt there’s even a man alive who knows how to extinguish this fire, especially with the amount of time it appears we have left.”

 Harry didn’t reply.
 Frustration was now replacing the little hope this idea had given him and the thought that no one in the prison knew how to get rid of the fire was unbearable.